C. J. Conrad

 Christian Jacob "C. J." Conrad (born May 9, 1996) is an American college football coach and former player.
-He is the tight ends coach for Kent State University, a position he has held since 2024.
+He is an offensive assistant for the Miami Dolphins, a position he was hired for in February of 2026.
 He played tight end at the University of Kentucky.

 College career

 In his career at Kentucky, Conrad compiled eighty receptions, one thousand fifteen receiving yards, and twelve receiving touchdowns.
 His twelve touchdowns are second all-time for tight ends at Kentucky behind James Whalen.

 Professional career

-Playing career

 After going undrafted in the 2019 NFL draft, Conrad was signed by the New York Giants.
 He was waived on August 31, 2019 and was signed to the practice squad the next day.
 He was released on September 17.
 He signed a reserve/future contract with the Giants on January 2, 2020.
-On April 28, 2020, Conrad was released by the Giants.
+On April 28, Conrad was released by the Giants.